About local search ads

-For ads on Maps, you'll be charged a standard cost-per-click (CPC) for these types of clicks:
+You'll be charged a standard cost-per-click (CPC) for these types of clicks on local search ads:

 - Get location detail clicks